ezrankala/cute-switch/README.md

 # cute_switch
-A cute switch made using HTML, CSS and JS.
+A simple switch made using HTML, CSS and JS.
-Tap the switch to display either of light or dark mode
+Tap the switch to change the page display to either light or dark mode